open-quantum-safe/liboqs/README.md

 ### Building

-To build, first clone or download the source from GitHub, then simply type:
+To build, first clone (with the --recursive flag) or download the source from GitHub, then simply type:

 	autoreconf -i
 	./configure